haynesmatt/Explore/README.md

 * [X] User can choose current location for location of uploaded post
 * [X] User can use current location for services map
 * [X] Infinite Scroll and Auto Refresh
+* [X] Option to Auto-Fill Current Location Coordinates when uploading a post

 ### 2. Screen Archetypes